geshan/gemini-workshop/README.md

  3. Click on `Vertex AI`

- 4. On the Vertex AI page, click on `Multimodal` found on the left menu
+ 4. On the Vertex AI page, (enable all related APIs)click on `Multimodal` found on the left menu

 <details>
 <summary>Multimodal</summary>